gradle/gradle/design-docs/publication-model.md

 * Publish a java project with compile, runtime and testCompile dependencies.
     * Verify that the jar artifact is included in the descriptor runtime configuration.
     * Verify only the compile and runtime dependencies are included in the descriptor runtime configuration.
+* Publish a war project with compile, runtime, providedCompile, providedRuntime and testCompile dependencies.
+    * Verify that the war artifact is published and included in the descriptor runtime configuration.
+    * Verify that no dependencies are included in the descriptor.
-* Publish multiple projects with the `java` plugin applied and project dependencies between the projects.
+* Publish multiple projects with the `java` or `war` plugin applied and project dependencies between the projects.
     * Verify descriptor files contain appropriate artifact and dependency declarations.
     * Verify that libraries and transitive dependencies can be successfully resolved from another build.
 * Cross-version test that verifies a Java project published by the current version of Gradle can be consumed by a previous version of Gradle,